aloma-io/aloma-io/docs/getting-started/toy-example.md

 delete(data.ship);
 ```

-This step will only run last based on the matching conditions.
+This step will only run last based on the matching conditions, which require that cargo and crew be unloaded first.

 Now create a new task with same data and see that all 3 steps are executed and the ship is retired.

 ## INSTANT DEPLOYMENT and TESTING